BP agrees to record criminal penalties for U.S. oil spill

 BP has already announced an uncapped class-action settlement with private plaintiffs that the company estimates will cost $7.8 billion to resolve litigation brought by over 100,000 individuals and businesses claiming economic and medical damages from the spill.

-(Additional reporting by Chris Baltimore and Anna Driver in Houston, Braden Reddall in San Francisco, Roberta Rampton in Washington, Verna Gates in Birmingham, Ala. and Andrew Callus in London; writing by Ben Berkowitz; editing by Edward Tobin, David Gregorio, Richard Chang, Tim Dobbyn and Philippa Fletcher)
+(Additional reporting by Chris Baltimore and Anna Driver in Houston, Braden Reddall in San Francisco, Roberta Rampton in Washington, Verna Gates in Birmingham, Ala. and Andrew Callus in London; Writing by Ben Berkowitz; Editing by Edward Tobin, David Gregorio, Richard Chang and Tim Dobbyn)